eclipse-hono/hono/site/documentation/content/user-guide/device-registry.md

 }
 ```

-The Mongo DB based registry can also be configured with a global limit for the number of devices that can be registered
+The registry implementations can also be configured with a global limit for the number of devices that can be registered
 per tenant.
 The value can be set via the registry's *HONO_REGISTRY_SVC_MAXDEVICESPERTENANT* configuration variable.
 The maximum number of devices allowed for a particular tenant is then determined as follows: